Adopted by the Board of the Foundation on 4 June 2020.

 - representing the Foundation vis-à-vis external counterparties in ongoing matters

-The Investment Director may delegate the task of representing the Foundation to external counterparties in ongoing individual matters, either to another member of the investment delegation or to another employee at the Foundation’s secretariat.
+The Investment Director may delegate the task of representing the Foundation to external counterparties in ongoing individual matters, either to another member of the investment committee or to another employee at the Foundation’s secretariat.

 - buying or selling shares up to a net total of SEK 50 million in major companies listed on the Nordic stock exchanges; ‘major’ means having a market value exceeding SEK 5 billion